Suspect Spinal Cord Injury

 In the patient with apnea or overt respiratory failure, a definitive airway should be established immediately.
 Whenever possible, rapid sequence intubation is the preferred as the least traumatic and most efficient method of achieving intubation (see Chapter 10).
 Designate an assistant to maintain cervical spine immobilization during intubation, and minimize neck extension induced by direct laryngoscopy.
 Airway adjuncts such as a fiberoptic bronchoscope or videolaryngoscope, in the hands of an experienced user may further minimize neck movement.
 Nasotracheal intubation is an option only in the spontaneously breathing patient.

-Spontaneously breathing patients with cervical spinal cord injuries can have loss of diaphragmatic and/or intercostal muscle innervation, which may cause them to tire ...
+Spontaneously breathing patients with cervical spinal cord injuries can have loss of diaphragmatic and/or intercostal muscle innervation, ...